 17710.
-Regligence-or-wilful-misconduct-shall-not-be-imputed-to under this chapter for a negligent or wrongful act or omission of the minor committed when the minor is acting as the agent or servant of any person.
+Regligence-er-wilful-miscenduct-shall-net-be-imputed-te under this chapter for a negligent or wrongful act or omission of the minor committed when the minor is acting as the agent or servant of any person.

 The person signing a minor's application for a license is not liable